 Simplify salary calculations now

-You can simplify salary calculations and avoid all the confusion by using a payroll software, like RazorpayX Payroll.
+You can simplify salary calculations and avoid all the confusion by using an online payroll software, like RazorpayX Payroll Software.

 RazorpayX Payroll automates salary calculations and timely disbursals after necessary deductions like PT, PF, TDS, etc. It eliminates manual intervention and the risk of clerical errors while executing payroll.